You can learn to keep house like a Mennonite – even you certainly are not one – with a dash of humour and a few tips from my Mennonite friends.

 So what does it even mean to “keep house like a Mennonite”?
 Maybe not what you think!
 Hang on and let’s dig into some of the best advice I’ve received from my Mennonite friends!

 Hey, this post does contain affiliate links.
-That just means I recommend great products and if you buy through my link, you support this blog at no extra cost to you.
-It helps me pay the bills and let’s me keep writing stuff you love!
+That just means I recommend great products and if you buy through my link, I might earn a small commission – at no extra cost to you.

 Table of Contents